 Journalism allows students to write for the school newspaper.
 The topics vary and include news, opinion, sports, and general interest articles.
-Along with writing articles for each issue of The Outlook students work with InDesign and various other computer programs while assisting in the overall production of the paper.
+Along with writing articles for each issue of The Outlook students work with InDesign and various other computer programs, students will utilize social media accounts and develop news content, while assisting in the overall production of the paper.